AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="SceneNode+rotateAround"></a>

 ### *sceneNode.rotateAround(deltaAngle, localPoint)*
-Rotate the node by given number of degrees around the given point.
+Rotate the node clockwise by the given number of degrees around the given point in the plugin's local coordinate space.
 If this node already has nonzero rotation, this operation _adds_ to its existing angle.

+For an overview of node transforms & coordinate systems, see [Coordinate spaces](README#Coordinate-spaces).

 **Kind**: instance method of [<code>SceneNode</code>](#SceneNode)
 **See**: [rotation](#SceneNode+rotation)